ranisaini-pixel/August-CW/Wednesday-27/read.md

 2. View All Laptops = we can view all laptops present in the stock
 // 3.
 Search Laptop by Name =we can search laptops present in stock
 // 4.
 Take One = employee can take 1 laptop from laptop array, we have to add that laptop in user details and reduced the counting of laptopb by 1 in laptop array.
-// 5.
-Submit One = when user submitted the laptop, we have to take user name then deleted it from user details and added it to the laptops array.
-// 6.
-Logout = simply exists.

-->admin and employee panel will logout and flow redirected to main menu in case of logout.